holmesrichards/ssoma/README.md

 ```

 First is shown the model.
 Layers are shown top to bottom, terminated by slashes; "\*" denotes a cube, "." is a cubical void.
 After this, every 5 seconds and at end of analysis a status update line is printed.
-At end of analysis all solutions are printed.
+At end of analysis all solutions are printed, unless the `-q` option is used (probably because you want to know if solutions exist or how many there are but not what they are).

 You can terminate running with `CTRL-C` and partial results will be shown.
+The `-s` option will stop analysis and print partial results after the first solution is found.